reykjavik-university/2014-T-514-VEFT/Week11/RabbitMQ.md

 that creates a message and sends it to a message queue.
 We refer to this process as "The producer" of the message.
 Then we have another processes monitoring the queue for new messages.
-We refer to this process as "The "consumers".
+We refer to this process as "The consumers".
 Note that there can be many producers and consumers working on the same queue.

 This way of process communication is platform independent and programming